orthanc-mirrors/orthanc-book/Sphinx/source/plugins/python.rst

 **Note:** In version 4.2, we have introduced a new version of the C-MOVE SCP handler that can be registered through ``orthanc.RegisterMoveCallback2(CreateMoveCallback, GetMoveSizeCallback, ApplyMoveCallback, FreeMoveCallback)``.
-This `DICOM to DICOMWeb proxy sample project <https://github.com/orthanc-team/dicom-dicomweb-proxy/blob/main/proxy.py>`__ demonstrates how it can be used.
+This `DICOM to DICOMweb proxy sample project <https://github.com/orthanc-team/dicom-dicomweb-proxy/blob/main/proxy.py>`__ demonstrates how it can be used.

 .. _python_worklists: